tendai22/dpans94_ja/app.md

 After EVALUATE returns, the input source specification is restored to its previous state, thus SAVE-INPUT and RESTORE-INPUT are called with the same input source in effect.

-In the above examples, the EVALUATE phrase could have been replaced by a phrase involving INCLUDEFILE and the same rules would apply.
+In the above examples, the EVALUATE phrase could have been replaced by a phrase involving INCLUDE-FILE and the same rules would apply.

 The Standard does not specify what happens if a program violates the above rules.
 A Standard System  might check for the violation and return an exception indication from RESTORE-INPUT, or it might fail in  an unpredictable way.